-Platelet-Rich-Plasma (PRP) Injection Therapy
+Platelet-Rich-Plasma (PRP) Therapy in Vancouver

 Utilizing components of your own blood to improve musculoskeletal health

 Platelet-Rich Plasma (PRP) Therapy is a nonsurgical regenerative injection technique used to stimulate joint and connective tissue healing and regeneration.